 Where do I pick up my order?

-All completed check-out orders for pick up receive an order confirmation and a separate email with pick up information.Our warehouse is located in the Gardena, CA (Los Angeles)
+All completed check-out orders for pick up receive an order confirmation and a separate email with pick up information.Our warehouses are located in Los Angeles (Gardena), CA and in Miami (Doral), FL

 Warehouse pick-ups can be arranged next business day; please call or send us an email to arrange any rush orders.
 Warehouse is open from 8.30 AM to 4.30 PM, Monday to Friday.